dcsr-datumo/oeuvres-roud/bulkimport/readme.txt

 ###################

+-----------------------> problems during IMPORT <-----------------------

+- invalid text : attention, it does not want empty element.
+Check empty elements: //*[not(text())]
+- lexical error : no "", ?, and other characters in label
+- when importing something with @target, the targeted resources need to be present as well :)
+- when there is a problem, limit the processing to half of the rows and see where exactly the problem is (painful debugging)
+------------------------------------->  <--------------------------------

 Note:
 All mentions of 'import.ipynb' refers to the python scripts (jupyter notebook) in folder transformation_scripts
 _____________________________________________________________________________________________________________